 Understanding that students may need to communicate with their families AFTER THE SCHOOL DAY, students may have cell phones in school under the following conditions: (1) cell phones MUST be kept in a student’s locker (full school day); (2) cell phones MUST be powered off.
 Students may not carry cell phones during the school day.
-Cell phones may only be used after dismissal outside the school building.
+Cell phones may only be used after dismissal.
 Parents and students take full responsibility for cell phones that are missing or damaged.

 Electronic cigarettes contain no tobacco.
 Although often described as smokeless, “electronic cigarettes are not emission-free,” according to the U. S. Food and Drug Administration.
 “E-cigarettes contain volatile organic substances, including propylene glycol, flavors and nicotine, and are emitted as mist or aerosol into indoor air,” according to FDA Advisory No. 2013-015 (June 26, 2013).